System Information Decomposition: Discussion

-Another field where SID may interact is Causal Science, since it is a field for studying the intrinsic relationships between multiple variables, just like the SID framework.
+Another field where SID may interact is Causal Science, since it is a field for studying the intrinsic relationships between multiple variables.
 One of the goals of causal science is to search for invariance in the system.
 We hope that the revealed properties of the system are independent of the distribution of the data.
 However, the results obtained from SID can vary with changes in the data distribution.
-Therefore, adopting the methods of causal science to reveal system invariance is one direction in which SID can be improved.
+Therefore, adopting the methods of causal science in SID to reveal system invariance is one direction worth to explore.
 In addition, conditional independence plays an important role in causal discovery and causal inference in multivariate systems \cite{pearl2009causality}, while in the quantitative calculation of SID, conditional independence also plays a similar role in eliminating the uncertainty of higher-order relations, refer to the calculation method in the first way.
 Therefore, studying the properties of conditional independence within the framework of SID may provide a bridge between causal science and SID.
 The benefits of this association are mutual: from the perspective of Pearl Causal Hierarchy theory \cite{pearl2018book}, SID is a research technique that utilizes observational data, which is at the lowest rung of the causal ladder.
-Investigating whether lifting the approach to higher rungs of causal ladder can yield deeper insights into the system is an area worth exploring, for instance, by incorporating causal graphs (DAGs) into SID methods, etc.
+Investigating whether lifting the approach to higher rungs of causal ladder can yield deeper insights into the system is an area worth exploring, for instance, by incorporating causal graphs (DAGs) into SID methods, etc. Furthermore, the symmetry property observed in SID highlights that synergistic and redundant information are characteristics that emerge at the system level.
+This insight guides us to leverage these properties when constructing more powerful models in causal representation learning and interpreting latent variables in cross-level causal analysis.

 Apart from the above fields, SID may also has potential applications.
 Since information atoms provide a more refined division of information entropy, when the physical meaning of information atoms within the SID framework is revealed, specific information atoms may also become indicators for some optimization or learning problems; The symmetry property of synergistic information in SID may provide inspiration for the information disclosure, an important application of PID in information protection field.
 In summary, SID, as a progress in the underlying measurement, may play a role in many application scenarios, which is also the focus of our next stage of work.